SimonAlling/userscript-proxy/README.md

 **In general, installing a certificate might pose a security risk.
 If you don't trust me and mitmproxy, stop here.**
 Otherwise, read on.

+1. Stop the proxy by pressing `Ctrl` + `C` in the terminal where it's running.
+    Then start it again, this time with the `-v` flag as shown below:

+    ```
+    docker run --rm --name userscript-proxy -p 8080:8080 -v "mitmproxy-ca:/root/.mitmproxy" userscript-proxy
+    ```

+    This creates a new Docker volume and mounts it at `/root/.mitmproxy`, where mitmproxy stores its certificate authority files.
+    This is necessary so that you can restart the proxy later without having to perform all these steps again.

+    In this example, `mitmproxy-ca` is the name of the new Docker volume.
+    You can choose any name you want, as long as it's not already in use.

 1. Make sure your mobile device is configured to use the proxy as decribed above.

 1. On your mobile device, go to [http://mitm.it](http://mitm.it).